-Since August of 2014, Oppenheimer has been responding to information requests from the SEC regarding the supervision of one of its former financial advisers who was indicted by the United States Attorney's Office for the District of New Jersey in March 2014 on allegations of insider trading.
-A number of Oppenheimer employees have provided on-the-record testimony in connection with the SEC inquiry.
+Since August 2014, Oppenheimer has been responding to information requests from the SEC regarding the supervision of one of its former financial advisers who was indicted by the United States Attorney's Office for the District of New Jersey in March 2014 on allegations of insider trading.
 Oppenheimer is continuing to cooperate with the SEC inquiry.

-Since September 2016, Oppenheimer has been responding to information requests from FINRA regarding the supervision of Oppenheimer's sale of unit investment trusts from 2011 to 2015.
+Since September 2016, Oppenheimer has been responding to information requests from FINRA (including from FINRA's Enforcement Department) regarding the supervision of Oppenheimer's sale of unit investment trusts from 2011 to 2015.
 The inquiry is part of a larger targeted examination or "sweep" examination involving many other brokerage firms.
 Oppenheimer is continuing to cooperate with the FINRA inquiry.